christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 ## Prerequisites

 1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to clone the repository
-2. [AWS account](https://aws.amazon.com/de/) to run pipeline in cloud environment
+2. [AWS account](https://aws.amazon.com/de/) to run the pipeline in the cloud environment
 3. [Twitter developer account](https://developer.twitter.com/en/apply-for-access) with access to the standard API to fetch tweets
 4. Database - In this project, we use a [PostgreSQL](https://aws.amazon.com/de/rds/postgresql/what-is-postgresql/) database.
 Database related code snippets (e.g. uploading data to db) might differ when using other databases
 4. Webhosting and domain with [WordPress](https://wordpress.org/support/article/how-to-install-wordpress/) to run the client application